rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

 #### Gateway

 A `Gateway` represents an entry point for network traffic into the Kubernetes cluster.
 It is configured according to the specifications defined by the `GatewayClass`.
 The `Gateway` essentially requests a point where traffic can be translated to Services within the cluster.
 It can have various listeners that define how traffic is accepted and routed.

+**Important Note:** For a `Route` to attach to a `Gateway`, at least one listener on the `Gateway` must explicitly allow this attachment.
+This means the listener must satisfy any conditions set by the `Route` for attachment, such as matching hostnames, namespaces, or kinds.

 #### Routes